Wendy Christensen: Final Destination 3

-Wendy lives in McKinley, Pennsylvania, with her sister Julie.
+Wendy lives in McKinley, Pennsylvania, with her younger sister Julie.
 She is shown to be a control freak.
 She is dating Jason Wise, and is friends with Kevin Fischer and Carrie Dreyer.
 She is the school photographer for the yearbook.
 Wendy and her friends celebrate at the amusement park for their senior field trip.
 At the start of the film, Wendy admits that she doesn't care for Kevin, but as the movie goes on, she slowly forms a caring relationship with Kevin once she gets to know him better.

 Before boarding a roller coaster ride known as "Devil's Flight", Wendy begins to have the feeling of "having no control".
 Shortly after being seated on the coaster, she suffers a premonition of the entire ride derailing and brutally killing her and all the other passengers.
 She panics and manages to get several of her fellow students off, before realizing her boyfriend Jason and best friend Carrie are still on the roller coaster.
 She fails to get them off the ride in time and witnesses the derailment of the roller coaster and the death of Jason and Carrie.